Professor-G/MicroLIA/docs/source/Examples.rst

       time = np.loadtxt(path+name)[:,0]
       timestamps.append(time)

 This timestamps list will be used to simulate our training data, as each time an event is simulated a timestamp from the list which will be chosen at random.
 In this example we will set the ``min_mag`` of the survey to be 15, and the ``max_mag`` to be 20.
-We will also set ``n_class``=50, this is the size of our training classes.
+We will also set ``n_class`` = 50, this is the size of our training classes.
 The ``training_set`` module allows us to simulate our classes:

 .. code-block:: python